architecture-first/boa-showcase/docs/programming/Overview.md

 Correspondingly, the 1.0.1. code should not break with a new parameter that it does not recognise.
 The code should merely log a warning that a field is not supported or ignore it altogether.

+Based on requirements and the project strategy, the Actor that does not understand a command can also put the message in a To-Do list or Queue for another Actor who understands the message to pick up and process.
+This is considered the Escalate Request technique.

 ![](images/Vision/boa-general-documentation-Vision-Backward-Compatibility.drawio.png)